 4. Distinguish Between "Actionable" and "Un-actionable" Comments

 "Actionable" comments are those that actually provide feedback on the customer service experience.
-Customers might comment on the agents' speed, helpfulness, or accuracy, for example.
+Customers might comment on an agent’s speed, helpfulness, or accuracy.

 "Un-actionable" comments reflect things that agents can't change.
 The customer may have been unhappy with the product itself, or unhappy with the answer they received - even if the agent was friendly, polite, prompt, and followed all company policies.

-If an agent receives a lot of actionable comments, you'll want to coach the agent.
+If an agent receives a lot of actionable comments, you'll want to coach the agent and even consider additional communication training for the employee.
 But if most of your negative comments are un-actionable, you might want to consider changing your company policy instead.
-Which brings us to...
+Which brings us to....

 5. Make Policy Changes in Response to Legitimate Feedback